“Technology will save us!”

 So I think – and it does support the idea that we’re living in during – kind of extraordinary period of our life, is that we all need to climb our personal Everest these days, right?
 It does require a lot of thoughts, a lot of resilience and a lot of wisdom.
 There’s so many things that we cannot fix.
 But I want to concentrate on the things that we can fix.
 So, a few lessons which I find particularly striking.

-Number two, I was listening to I think it was Erik Prince a few years ago.
+Number two, I was listening to, I think it was, Erik Prince a few years ago.
 And he’s obviously you know, involved in the military stuff.
 And it was public lecture, but he was quoting someone saying it’s not what you know will kill you.
-And this is about that you know, sometimes we do expect crisis from the direction that we know.
+And this is about what you know, sometimes we do expect crisis from the direction that we know.
 But, the best and the massive crisis – I mean they actually going to come from the direction that you don’t expect them to do so.

 Chris Martenson: Sure.

 Sergey Young: A few more lessons to share –